xreic/hrla31-react-review/README.md

 ## Exercise 4: Refactoring a Functional Component to a Stateful Component

 * Refactor your functional component into a stateful class component

+## Exercise 5: Using Form Inputs to Update State

+* Inside of App.jsx, create an form
+* Build out some functionality that will allow you to set your first name and last name to the state object